webalys-hq/streamline-vectors/freehand/README.md

 - Attribution: You must give appropriate credit and provide a link to the Streamline website (http://streamlinehq.com).
 - Redistribution: Redistribution is encouraged as long as you follow the [license terms](https://streamlinehq.com/free/license?utm_source=github&utm_medium=free-file&utm_campaign=ui-line).
-- Only the free icons are licensed under the Creative Commons - CC BY 4.0.
-Expanded premium sets are available for purchase on the Streamline website.